My Ideal LiteSpeed Cache Settings for WordPress Websites

 JS Combine External and Inline = ON

-Load JS Deferred = DELAYED
+Load JS Deferred = DEFAULT or DELAYED

 3. HTML Settings